 Wood: Wood only emits as much carbon to the atmosphere as the tree took in when growing so wood is considered the 'carbon neutral' fuel.
-When wood is cut down its cells are full of water.
+When wood is cut down its cells are full Kiln dried beech logs of around 1.2kg are recommended for optimum performance.

+of water.
 Burning such wet or 'green' wood wastes heat in making steam and produces flammable acidic tars which will cling to, and rapidly damage, your stove and chimney.
 Split logs will typically take two years to become reasonably dry, round logs much longer.
 Cracks in the ends, a hollow sound when tapped and bark falling away are all signs that a log may be ready for use.
 The fine, white residue produced when wood burns is not ash, but the remains of cell walls which can burn if kept hot enough, so don't de-ash a fire until absolutely necessary when using wood.